BrowserStackCE/browserstack-examples-junit5/README.md

  # :chart_with_upwards_trend:  [Test Results](https://github.com/browserstack/browserstack-examples-junit5#testresults)

- ## Viewing Allure Reports

- The repository is configured to generate Alllure of history with each execution.
+ The repository is configured to generate Alllure reports, JUNIT XML reports of history with each execution.
 To view the results in an HTML format run the following command

   <code>allure serve allure-results</code>

+ JUNIT XML reports are automatically available in the target/surefire-reports.
+You can compress this to a zip file and upload it to Test Observability for debugging and advanced reports.
+Refer to [Test Observability](https://www.browserstack.com/docs/test-observability/quick-start/junit-reports) for getting started.

  # :card_file_box: [Additional Resources](https://github.com/browserstack/browserstack-examples-junit5#additionalresources)